maretekent/rust-microbit/README.md

 I am using `rustup`, so I set `rustup default /usr/local/rust-1.19.0-dev`.

+Furthermore you need [xargo].
+You can install it via `cargo install xargo`.

 The Makefile I am using is adapted to my machine.
 You probably want to modify the `config.mk` file to match your paths.